eskpetri/SignalRApps/README.md

 ## OpenSSL to test Certificate and Create one
 This requires many steps and lots of time.
 It's not just download and use.
 Need to add compilers etc... <br/>
 https://github.com/openssl/openssl <br/>
-but after that you can run "openssl s_client -debug -connect localhost:443" in terminal to get more information on certificates.
+but after that you can run "openssl s_client -debug -connect localhost:443" in terminal to get more information on certificates. <br/>
+openssl s_client -connect 127.0.0.1:7181 or openssl s_client -debug -connect localhost:7181   <-- run openssl command towards your app port to check certificate in use and if there are any Verification error like self signed certificate.

 I used Windows build - Notes for Windows platforms -> Native builds using Visual C++.
 Required installing via Visual Studio installer Visual C++ (Modify Visual Studio Community 2022 -> select - Desktop development with C++) , Strawberry perl and Nasm from their homepages.